Patricia Benoit: Career

 She also made a solitary appearance in the television series Believe It or Not in 1950 before earning a career breakthrough performance in Broadway comedy sitcom Glad Tidings where she played the role of long-lost daughter of Melvyn Douglas.
 She also received an award for Outstanding New Talent at the Theatre World Award in 1952.

 Patricia Benoit (on the right) poses for the television wedding with Wally Cox (on the left) for breakthrough 1954 TV series Mister Peepers on 30 March 1954.

+Benoit appeared on the CBS Television show, I've Got a Secret, on the May 19, 1954 episode, along with her co-star, Wally Cox.

 She also rose to prominence by playing the role of Wally Cox's sweetheart in the record breaking 1950s NBC television series, Mister Peepers.
 The wedding moment between her and Wally Cox was a record smashing moment in television history in 1954 and was largely appreciated by the TV audience.
 The American TV magazine TV Guide used the picture of the couple's television wedding in 1954 in its cover page.